-May be provided by on-shift or augmentation personnel assigned outer intervation.
-Shift Manager serves in this capacity until relieved by a designated individual The minimum on-shift crew composition may be one (1) less than the minimum specified for any position during normal operations for a period of time not to exceed two (2) hours in order to accommodate unexpected absence, provided immediate action is taken to fill the required position.
-This exception does not permit any crew composition to be unmanned upon shift turnover due to an oncoming crew member being late or absent.
+May be provided by on-shift or augmentation person of the net to exceed two Shift Manager serves in this capacity until relieved by a designated individual The minimum on-shift crew composition may be one (1) less than the minimum specified for any position during normal operations for a period of time not to exceed two (2) hours in order to accommodate unexpected absence, provided immediate action is taken to fill the required position is not applicable during declared emergencies.
+(2) hours in order to be unmanned upon shift turnover due to an oncoming crew member being late or absent.
 This exception is not applicable during declared emergencies.
-II-32
+Revision 3